Why Computational Audiology ?

 The Frontiers Research Topic “Digital Hearing Healthcare,” edited by Qinglin Meng, Jing Chen, Changxin Zhang, Dennis Barbour and Fan-Gang Zeng, is now open for submissions.

-The Virtual Conference on Computational Audiology 2021 (VCCA 2021) will be soon accepting abstracts on research, innovative projects, software, tools and other applications related to Computational Audiology.
+At the Virtual Conference on Computational Audiology 2021 (VCCA 2021) you can follow new developments related to research, innovative projects, software, tools and other applications related to Computational Audiology.
+Registration open soon via this link

 Blogs and project about computational audiology

 Below you find blogs about computational audiology, but also featured talks, and presentations of on-going projects submitted for the VCCA2020 conference and repositories published in the Zenodo community for computational audiology.
+Check out the program highlights for the upcoming VCCA2021 (25 June 2021).
+All abstracts for VCCA2021 are published on the forum.
 An overview of the VCCA2020 conference program is provided here.
-Further backgrounds can be the virtual goodiebag.
+Further backgrounds can be found in the virtual goodiebag.

 The ideas for this website have been published here